 How can we all celebrate Matariki this year?

 Matariki is a time to remember those we have lost and what we have accomplished throughout the past year.

 Let this be a time for us to move forward and rejuvenate for the year ahead in our homes and our workplaces.
 Come together with colleagues to celebrate the wins and losses of the year by sharing kai and learning more about the significance of Matariki for Māori and wider Aotearoa New Zealand.

 We have put together a resource to help organisations mark Matariki in the workplace – download it from our members area.

 Share your Matariki stories and celebrations

 Inspire others to welcome Matariki into the workplace by sharing how your organisation celebrated this significant event on our calendar.
-Send up to 250 words outlining what you did, along with photos of your celebrations, to email@example.com
+Send up to 250 words by the end of July outlining what you did, along with photos of your celebrations, to email@example.com

 We will be honouring workplaces who did this mahi well alongside the announcement of this year’s Ngā Āhuatanga of Te Tiriti Tohu at the 2022 Diversity Awards NZ™ being held in Auckland in August.